IS THE SPRING MARKET EVEN A THING

 HAVE YOUR CASH READY: Down Payment

 The Down Payment on a home are the funds that you as the borrower need to bring to the table to purchase your home.
-There are options as low as 3% down, which is for example 3% of 200k (home sale price) = $6,000.
-This $6,000 needs to be real money.
-It can be a gift from a blood relative, but it has to be sourced back to a bank account at time of approval.
+A portion of it can be a gift from a blood relative, but it has to be sourced back to a bank account at time of approval.
 It is critical you have these funds available prior to meeting with a Loan Officer or Real Estate Agent if you are serious about buying within the coming weeks to months.
 The reason being...Spring Market!
 Houses are not lasting long on the market if they are priced correctly.
 We are seeing homes receiving multiple offers within the first 0-5 days on the market.
 You need to be ready!

 The reason it is critical to have the funds available is because without the proof of the funds a good Loan Officer will not provide you with a pre approval letter to make an offer on a home.
 When a listing agent (agent who has listed the home you are looking to make an offer on) reviews your offer, they want to be sure your offer is accompanied with a pre approval letter that proves you can actually purchase the home.